 2. Stop Draughts & Close Windows

-3. Get the Right BTU for Your Room
+4. Get the Right BTU for Your Room

-4. Don’t Turn Your Thermostat Up Too High
+5. Don’t Turn Your Thermostat Up Too High

-Take this example: if you turn your thermostat up really high, such as 30 degrees, in an attempt to get your room hotter more quickly, this won't actually work as the thermostat is a limiter, not an accelerator.
-This can also cost more money if you forget that you've turned it up super high, as each degree you increase your thermostat by can make a huge difference to the cost.
-If you want a steady 20 degrees of heat throughout your home, your thermostat will heat your home if it drops below 20 degrees but won't if it’s already above 20 degrees.
+Take this example: if you turn your thermostat up really high in an attempt to get your room hotter more quickly, this won't actually work as the thermostat is a limiter, not an accelerator.
+This rookie error will cost you more money if you forget that you've turned it up super high, as each degree you increase your thermostat by can make a huge difference to the cost.
+Try turning your thermostat down by simply 1 degree - this can save you up to 10% off your heating bill.

 6. Bleed Your Radiators

 Flushing the sludge from radiators is just as important as bleeding and will ensure that your radiators don’t take long to heat up.
 Cold spots at the bottom of the radiator are a sure sign that your radiators need to be flushed.

-6. Introduce Soft Furnishings
+7. Introduce Soft Furnishings

-7. Upgrade your Thermostat
+8. Upgrade Your Thermostat

-8. Avoid Drying Clothes on Your Radiators
+9. Avoid Drying Clothes on Your Radiators

-9. Get a Better Radiator or Invest in Underfloor Heating
+10. Get a Better Radiator or Invest in Underfloor Heating

 If you've tried all of the above methods, and your radiators just aren't simply working as they should, it may be time to invest in a new radiator or heated towel rail.
 Investing in a good radiator is well worth it, and with many of our products having lengthy guarantees, you won't need to worry about the quality or efficiency.

 If you want to reduce carbon emissions further and spend less on your heating, underfloor heating could be the solution for you.
 Underfloor heating has a more precise setting, allowing you to individually control rooms and set timers to avoid wasting energy.
-Yes, it can be an expensive one-off purchase, but it’ll last for years and there really is nothing better than cosy, warm toes on a cold morning...
+Yes, it can be an expensive one-off purchase, but it’ll last for years!